stilt0n/family-recipe-site/notes.md

 In practice this is rare but can be handled with backend logic if the use case is a concern in a particular circumstance.

 [See concurrency section in remix docs for more information](https://remix.run/docs/en/main/discussion/concurrency)

+## Optimistic UI

+In many cases, we have a good idea what the result of a request will be if it succeeds.
+In these cases, we may not want to show pending UI and may instead want to assume that the request succeeded and update the UI instantly.

+If we do this:

+- Form is submitted
+- UI is updated
+- When response is recieved:
+  - If it succeeded do nothing
+  - If it failed revert UI and show error message

+Usually step 3 is pretty tricky, but Remix will handle this for you.
+After recieving the response, Remix calls all the loaders.
+When it recieves the response from the loader, if the request failed, remixes revalidation will just return the old state.